25-26J-434/k8s-runtime-aware-ebpf-orchestration/k8s/component-2/README-lrp-walkthrough.md

 - Pulls telemetry from `API_URL`.
 - Computes avg metric for pods containing `monitor_pod_contains` in the rule namespace.
 - If metric >= threshold and action=redirect, it creates a `CiliumLocalRedirectPolicy` (LRP) named from `policy_name`.
+- A background timer deletes the LRP after `ttl_seconds`, so the redirect is temporary unless the next run sees a fresh violation.

 ## 6) Validate
 ```bash